Skip to content

 average_carbon_intensity

-Average grid carbon intensity at the location where the server runs.
+Average grid carbon intensity at the location where the server runs, used to convert energy consumption into carbon emissions.

 Unit: gram / kilowatt_hour.